Saxlingham: Historic buildings

 The Parish Church of Saint Margaret was built mainly in the 15th century.
 It was extensively restored by a benefactor, Sir Alfred Jodrell, in 1896, giving it an appearance of more recent construction.
 Inside is a font from the 15th century and an ironbound chest of the same period.
-In a niche is an alabaster figure of an Elizabethan lady kneeling on a tasselled cushion, the daughter of Sir Christopher Heydon.
+In a niche is an alabaster figure of an Elizabethan lady kneeling on a tasselled cushion, commemorating the daughter of Sir Christopher Heydon.

 To the east of the church stands the once ruined Heydon Hall, built in 1581–1584 as home to Sir John Heydon II before he moved to Baconsthorpe Castle.
-It is Grade I listed and its gardens Grade II* listed on the National Heritage List for England.
+It is Grade II listed on the National Heritage List for England and is a scheduled monument.
 The house was recently restored and renamed and is now a private residence.

-Saxlingham Rectory (early 19th century) and Saxlingham House (once Nethergate End, 16th–17th century) are Grade II listed.
+Saxlingham Rectory (early 19th century) is Grade II listed.